Zagrios/bs-manager/CONTRIBUTING.md

-# Contributing to BS-Manager
+# Contributing to BSManager

 [code-of-conduct]: CODE_OF_CONDUCT.md
 [fork]: https://github.com/Zagrios/bs-manager/fork
 [pr]: https://github.com/Zagrios/bs-manager/compare
 [style]: https://github.com/basarat/typescript-book/blob/master/docs/styleguide/styleguide.md

 Hello!
-We’re delighted that you’re interested in contributing to **BS-Manager**.
+We’re delighted that you’re interested in contributing to **BSManager**.
 Your help is essential to maintaining and improving this project.

 > [!NOTE]
 > This project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating, you agree to abide by its terms.